anassBelcaid/CS311/lectures/modelViewControl.md

 ## Items Based Widgets

+First we will presnt the **item based** containers.
+Those widgets controls themselves their contents.

+### List Widgets

 A [QListWidget](https://doc.qt.io/qt-5/qlistwidget.html#details) is a widget that provides  an **item-based** list widget.
 As the name suggests,  those widgets could be anything that inherits from the [QListWidgetItem](https://doc.qt.io/qt-5/qlistwidgetitem.html) class.